datasette/datasette-acl/README.md

 By default, users of this plugin can assign permissions to any actor ID by entering that ID, whether or not that ID corresponds to a user that exists elsewhere in the current Datasette configuration.

-If you are running this plugin in an environment with a fixed, known list of actor IDs you can implement a plugin using the `datasette_acl_actor_ids(datasette)` plugin hook which returns an iterable sequence of string actor IDs.
+If you are running this plugin in an environment with a fixed, known list of actor IDs you can implement a plugin using the `datasette_acl_valid_actors(datasette)` plugin hook which returns an iterable sequence of string actor IDs or `{"id": "actor-id", "display": "Actor Name"}` dictionaries

 These will then be used for both validation and autocomplete, ensuring users do not attach actor IDs that are not in that list.